Published: 2026-05-04

 Behavioral risk is the category most distinct to AI systems.
 Unlike conventional software, which executes deterministic logic, LLM-driven agents reason through goals and select actions based on learned patterns and in-context inference.
 This creates the possibility that an agent will pursue its assigned objective through means its designers neither intended nor anticipated.
 The guidance warns that agents “can take actions nobody anticipated,” including unexpected modifications to files, changes to access controls, and deletion of audit trails — behaviors that emerge not from programming errors but from the agent’s own goal-directed reasoning [1].

-Prompt injection is the behavioral risk vector that receives the most sustained attention in the guidance, described as “the most persistent and difficult-to-fix threat” facing agentic systems [1].
+Prompt injection is the behavioral risk vector that receives the most sustained attention in the guidance, described as “the most persistent and difficult-to-fix threat” facing agentic systems [4].
 The attack mechanism is conceptually simple: an adversary embeds instructions in data that an agent will process — a document, a web page, an email, a database record — that cause the agent to deviate from its intended behavior when it reads that data.
-What makes prompt injection particularly dangerous in agentic contexts is that the agent may be processing large volumes of external content from many sources as part of legitimate operation, and current language models cannot reliably distinguish between legitimate instructions from their operators and malicious instructions embedded in untrusted data.
+What makes prompt injection particularly dangerous in agentic contexts is that the agent may be processing large volumes of external content from many sources as part of legitimate operation, and language models cannot reliably distinguish between legitimate instructions from their operators and malicious instructions embedded in untrusted data.
 A single successful prompt injection in an agent with broad tool access can pivot from information exfiltration to arbitrary action execution within the same workflow.
+The Mythos-ready briefing reinforces this concern by documenting that the cost of generating successful prompt-injection payloads has collapsed in lockstep with the cost of generating exploits — defenders should expect a much higher volume of more sophisticated injection attempts in 2026 than in 2025 [18].

 Structural Risk